Texas, Southern Plains locked in ice, but rapid warming on the way

 "It's always nice to get that extra income from a snow event or ice event," Drake Allen of Allen Lawn Care and Landscaping in Vandalia, Iowa, told NBC station WHO of Des Moines.

-The frigid storm system was blamed for at least six deaths Friday and Saturday: three in Missouri, two in Kansas and one in Oklahoma.
+The frigid storm system was blamed for at least five deaths Friday and Saturday: three in Missouri, one in Kansas and one in Oklahoma.
+(Authorities later determined that a sixth fatal accident, in Kansas, wasn't related to the weather.)

 Two semi-trucks slammed into each other and exploded into flames Sunday morning on ice-slicked Interstate 80 near Kearney, Nebraska, the Ashland Fire Department said.
 Fortunately, no one was injured in the inferno, the Nebraska State Patrol said, but I-80 was closed for several hours.